About Nuffield college

 Most of the College's graduate students are interested in Economics, Politics or Sociology.
 The College also encourages interdisciplinary research which crosses the boundaries of these subjects and sometimes admits students who are interested in neighbouring disciplines such as recent social, political and economic history, social and medical statistics, medical sociology, international relations, social policy, American studies, Commonwealth history, social geography and European studies.

 The activities of the College are largely funded by the College's endowment and monies raised to support research projects.
-It receives no direct block grant from the government.
+It receives no direct block grant from the government nor from the University of Oxford.
 The College's financial independence means it has a high degree of autonomy rare amongst social science institutions.

-by its Governing Body and is led by the Warden.
+by its academics and is led by the Warden.